vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+we've asked you to do so far we still think you can get better and we're gonna we're gonna need you down the stretch

+> Q: how do you evaluate [[Quinton Byfield]]'s preseason
+> what are you looking for we're getting the information
+> that he's alright.
+>
-we've asked you to do so far we still think you can get better and we're gonna we're gonna need you down the stretch well I I think he is I I you know unfortunately we had a little setback during training camp here with with an illness there that kept him out a week
+> A: well I I think he is I I you know unfortunately we had a little setback during training camp here with with an illness there that kept him out a week